 Divide, conquer, dumb down, numb.
 Set religions against one another, pit workers against entrepreneurs.
 Ply those who are left with bread and circuses, which today means unrestricted sex and Vegas-style sporting events.
 With the legalization of recreational drugs and gambling just about everywhere, who has time to pay attention to real news?
 To read?
 To engage in conversation and civic discourse?

 Drugs not only numb the soul, they erase history.
-It’s not about repeating the same mistakes if we don’t know our history, although that is bad enough.
+It’s not about repeating the same mistakes if we don’t know our history.
 It’s about locating ourselves in time so that we know who we are individually and collectively.
 To paraphrase T.S.
 Eliot, we are all walking graveyards, reflecting those who went before us whether we know it or not.

 We are about to enter Narco World.

-Haven’t had enough?
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: Traveling in Belgium, I have discovered that there are no sprouts in Brussels.
 Is there nothing left to count on?